 What needs to be deposited?

-If you publish a work in Victoria, you are required to send one copy to the Library within 60 days of publication.
+If you publish a work in Victoria – that is, make material available to the public for sale, to registered members or free of charge – you are required to send one copy to the Library within 60 days of publication.

 A work can be written or printed, or in another format such as audio, video or microfilm.
-All types of publications should be deposited, including books, periodicals, newspapers, brochures, catalogues, newsletters, annual reports, maps, musical scores, DVDs, CD-ROMS and microfiche.
+All types of publications should be deposited, including books, periodicals, newspapers, brochures, catalogues, newsletters, annual reports, maps, music scores, DVDs, CD-ROMS, microfiche, digital and electronic publications.

 Works produced for companies, organisations, community groups, private individuals or the public must be deposited by the publisher.
 Even if your work isn't commercially published, you still need to deposit a copy of it.